-Flu season is upon us, and a sore throat is one of the most common symptoms you might experience.
+So, your kids are probably now all back in school.
+Unfortunately, mine have already come home complaining of stuffy noses.
+Now, flu season is fast approaching, and a sore throat is one of the most common symptoms you might experience.
 A sore throat can be painful — and contribute to your misery during a sickness.
 Fortunately, there are dozens of kitchen remedies you can try to soothe your inflamed throat.

 The first way to soothe your sore throat is to incorporate honey into your day.
 Honey is a traditional remedy for soothing throats.
 While all honeys are beneficial, manuka tends to be the most revered choice.
 Honey is antiviral and antibacterial, making it a great choice.
 Honey is also a wound healer.
 You can use it on wounds anywhere, which contributes to its effectiveness against sore throats.